Nothing is more annoying than seeing beautiful pictures or shapes distorted on a slide. Take a look at the following example:

 Related: How to Create Stick On Picture Effect

-These options work if you are placing the picture as part of the slide.
-What if you want to fill the entire slide with the picture?
+These 2 options help you place the picture as part of the slide.